SReichelt/slate2/doc/Notation.md

 group.
 A dot, keyword, reserved identifier, or reserved parenthesis is considered a data separator even if it occurs within parentheses.
 The data then begins at the previous top-level opening parenthesis.
 A parameter group may consist only of data.
+The metamodel may also specify that _all_ parameter groups in a section are to be interpreted as data, without requiring a separator.

 For example, if the metamodel defines `:` as a notation expression delimiter, higher-order parameterization with `[]`, and `↦` as an infix mapping symbol, the following are some possible